Aviemore railway station

 Aviemore railway station serves the town and tourist resort of Aviemore in the Highlands of Scotland.
 The station, which is owned by Network Rail (NR) and managed by ScotRail, is on the Highland Main Line, 83 mi 31 chain from Perth, between Kingussie and Carrbridge, and is also the southern terminus of the Strathspey preserved railway.

 History

 Strathspey railway services have operated from this station since 1998.

 The station was opened by the Inverness & Perth Junction Railway (I&PJR) on 3 August 1863, to designs by the engineer William Roberts, when the "direct" line to Inverness via Slochd was built, making Aviemore an important junction.

+In 1917 Aviemore was connected to the narrow gauge Aviemore and Coylumbridge Timber Railway.
+This line closed in 1921.

 The original I&PJR line to fell victim to the Beeching cuts, closing to passengers in October 1965.

 In 1998 the station was restored and refurbished, and the Strathspey Railway was allowed to use the island platform.
 Following the moving of services, the Strathspey Railway closed their Aviemore (Speyside) railway station.